innacroft/Platzigram/README.md

 Instagram made by platzi using python.

 #### Features
-*Create and login for users
+- Creation and login for users <br>
-*Create new posts ( photo with description )
+- Creation of  posts ( photo with description )<br>
-*Feed for see posts of other users
+- Feed for see posts of other users<br>
-*Users details and button with follow
+- Users details and button with follow<br>
-*Counter for followers of each users
+- Counter of followers for each user<br>

 #### Technologies
 - Python